 Employees are well protected in a pre-pack situation although there is always the risk that they may become unsecured creditors if payment of their salary is in arrears beyond a protected level (see Creditors’ rights in a pre-pack situation below).

 The Transfer of Undertakings (Protection of Employment) Regulations (SI 2006/246) (TUPE) apply in a pre-pack situation.
 As a result, employees of the insolvent company should transfer across to the purchasing company with their terms and conditions of employment intact and without affecting their length of service.
 Dismissal of an employee covered by TUPE will be automatically unfair in most situations.
 However, TUPE is a complex area and legal advice from employment law specialists should be obtained as to its terms and its effect.
+For more information on employee’s right in insolvency situations and how to claim unpaid sums due, see: Employers’ guide: what are your responsibilities to employees on insolvency.

 Creditors’ rights in a pre-pack situation